Wii Balance Board Alarm Clock – Software and Setup

 crontab -e

-I currently have a 07:00 alarm therefore I appended the following line in the file that opens:
+I currently have a 07:00 alarm, so I appended the following line to the file that opens:

 0 7 * * * /usr/bin/python2.7 /home/pi/wii-alarm-clock/alarm.py

-If you want have multiple times or days of the week there are many references about more complicated crontab online.
-There are also websites which will allow you to choose from a GUI.
+If you want multiple times or specific days of the week, there are many references about more complex crontab expressions online.
+There are also websites that provide a GUI for generating entries.

 Google Sheets

-I decided to upload the data to a Google spreadsheet as it’s free and easy.
-This was done using the gspread library for python, as this hooks into the sheets via an API allowing you to perform CRUD operations.
+I decided to upload the data to a Google spreadsheet because it’s free and easy.
+This was done using the gspread library for Python, which hooks into Sheets via an API allowing CRUD operations.

-You will need to follow the Gspread instructions for receiving a client secret.
-Once you have the secret and given made sure it has access to that sheet, you will need to edit the script to add the path to your copy of your secret.
-You will also need to add the id for the sheet name.
+You will need to follow the Gspread instructions to obtain a client secret.
+Once you have the secret and have ensured it has access to the sheet, edit the script to add the path to your secret.
+You will also need to add the sheet ID.

 The Sheet